ktmall07/rock_generator/README.md

 # rock_generator
-Project buildilng on "Musika!" by Pasini and Shcluter (2022)
+Project building on "Musika!" by Pasini and Shcluter (2022)